 Osteopathic treatment is individual and may vary from one treatment session to the next, using an approach best suited to your needs at that specific time.
 This may also switch between techniques during treatment, as your body starts to release.

 I regularly review my practice hygiene policy based on guidance from both healthcare regulators and Public Health England.

 With these measures and precautions in place, there is a low risk of transmission within the clinic.
 Understanding that a hands-on treatment can not be a completely risk-free situation we are available to discuss your concerns via phone and offer guidance regarding appointments.

 The health and safety of patients is my top priority.

 Adding to our well-established and rigorous hygiene protocols we have developed an extra level of protection for all visiting patients.
 I now operate extended, staggered appointments to allow a complete change of PPE and carry out additional cleaning of equipment and fixtures between patients.

 Sanitising all touchable hard surfaces between patients; including door handles, toilet flusher, cloakroom taps, card payment machines, and doorbell.

 Stopped the use of towelling couch covers to make it easier to cleanse the treatment couch between appointments, which is now either sprayed with disinfectant or wiped down with medical-grade sanitiser.

-Opting to ‘non-touch’ greetings; a simple hello, head nod or ankle tap are options to replace handshakes and hugs until the crisis passes.
+Using wipeable pillows and removed all soft furnishings such as seat cushions, foam blocks.
+Plus ‘therabands’, children’s book and toys.
+Moving to ‘non-touch’ greetings; a simple hello, head nod or ankle tap are options to replace handshakes and hugs until the crisis passes.